Harsh-Wardhan-404/ShopAI/Readme.md

 # TO DO

+1. Attach the recommendations to the product beforehand, and then update when ollama sends them
+2. Implement caching for reviews and products
-1. Load the review before hand
+3. Load the review before hand
-2. suggest products based on order history
-3. Implement products page with categories
 4. Lazy loading
 5. Unit testing
-6. Add a about page which will display the green statistics about the project